Slip-and-Fall Lawyer in Grand Junction

 Unfortunately, the burden of proof in these cases falls on the injury victim (the plaintiff).
 It’s important to have an experienced Colorado slip-and-fall attorney if you want to get adequate compensation.
-For more than two decades, Peters & Nolan, LLC, has been helping injury victims recover money for their medical bills, lost wages, pain and suffering, and much more.
+For more than two decades, Peters & Nolan, LLC, has been helping injury victims all over the Western Slope recover money for their medical bills, lost wages, pain and suffering, and much more.

 To find out your legal rights and options after a slip-and-fall, call our Grand Junction personal injury attorneys at (970) 243-4357 for a free case evaluation.

 To prove a landlord is liable for your fall, one of the following criteria generally need to be met: